iamfredrickokereke/Devops-Projects/Mern/Readme.md

-# Click the pdf file above
+# Click to launch the pdf file in this directory